When a major emergency hits, a community can be impacted beyond their resources.

 - Keep family records in a water-and fire-proof container.

 Assemble supplies you might need in an evacuation.
-Store them in an easy-to-carry container, such as a backpack or duffle bag.
+Store them in an easy-to-carry container, such

 - A supply of water (one gallon per person per day).
 Store water in sealed, unbreakable containers.
 Identify the storage date and replace every six months.